 After a short spell in a similar role at the Michelin-starred Mallory Court Hotel in Leamington Spa, Mark moved to Rascasse Restaurant in Leeds, again recipient of a Michelin star.

 Ambitious to become a Head Chef in his own right, Mark was then approached by Steven Saunders from TV’s Ready Steady Cook, who invited him to head up the team at the acclaimed Pink Geranium Restaurant near Cambridge.
 In Mark’s eight years at the helm, the Pink Geranium established a universal reputation as one of East Anglia’s finest restaurants.

-Mark’s celebrity chef status has continued to evolve with four appearances on BBC One’s Saturday Kitchen and on the day of the Royal Wedding in April 2011 Mark was featured on the BBC’s One Show cooking Jersey Royals for the nation.
+Mark’s celebrity chef status has continued to evolve with five appearances on BBC One’s Saturday Kitchen and on the day of the Royal Wedding in April 2011 Mark was featured on the BBC’s One Show cooking Jersey Royals for the nation.